Online business advertising, also known as Internet advertising, is one of the most important aspects of marketing businesses online.

 As you know, data is the new treasure of the business, because it gives you insight into how your campaigns are going.
 This way you have the ability to know where improvement is needed.

 But it doesn’t end there.
-The data and information you get is also used to identify which consumers have made the last purchase and which have pulled out at the last one.
+The data and information you get are also used to identify which consumers have made the last purchase and which have pulled out at the last one.

 You can make a list of those who have reconsidered and do other online business advertising campaigns targeted and strictly dedicated to that audience.